fleetdm/fleet/handbook/product-design/README.md

 ### Ensure story drafting is complete

-Once a story is approved in [design review](https://fleetdm.com/handbook/company/product-groups#design-reviews), the Produce Designer is responsible for moving the user story to the "Ready to spec" column and assigning the appropriate Engineering Manager (EM).
+Once a story is approved in [design review](https://fleetdm.com/handbook/company/product-groups#design-reviews), the Product Designer is responsible for moving the user story to the "Ready to spec" column and assigning the appropriate Engineering Manager (EM).

 Before assigning an EM, double-check that the "Product" section of the user story [checklist](https://github.com/fleetdm/fleet/issues/new?assignees=&labels=story&projects=&template=story.md&title=) is complete (no TODOs).